programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 {% include figure.html filename="ar-dev-30.png" caption="Select the 'Download Database' button in the top right." %}

-In the dialogue box that pops up, select Unity Editor and download the package.
+Select Unity Editor and download the package.
 An Import dialog box will appear in Unity; click "Import" to finish.

 ## Import the Image Target

 Select the ImageTarget GameObject in the project Hierarchy panel.
 Navigate to the inspector panel and select the drop-down menu of the Database parameter in the Image Target Behaviour.
 Select the name of the database you created earlier.
 The ImageTarget game object should now be associated with your book cover.

 Zoom into your Image Target game object by selecting it in the Hierarchy panel and striking the "F" key with your cursor hovering over the scene panel.
-If your scene view does not look like something similar to the image above, click the green y-axis in the directional widget of your scene panel.
+Click the green y-axis in the directional widget of your scene panel to snap to a bird's-eye view of the Image Target.

 ## Add an Image Overlay